alanng10/Icon/Docue/a.md

 Icon has most general and most level detail.

-Icon has most general and most level distribute.
+Icon has most general and most level format.